mettinger/Commentary-On-The-Mind-Illuminated/README.md

 1.  _The Fire Kasina_.
 A pdf copy of the book by Shannon Stein and Daniel Ingram.

 2. "The Stages of Meditation."
-A brief summary of the stages of meditation later outlined in the book _The Mind Illuminated_.
+Culadasa's brief summary of the stages of meditation later outlined in the book _The Mind Illuminated_.